-You tell scons what to build by calling Builders, functions which know to take a particular action to produce a particular result type when given source files of a particular type. scons defines a number of builders, and you can also write your own.
+SCons defines a number of builders, and you can also write your own.
 Builders are attached to a construction environment as methods, and the available builder methods are listed as key-value pairs in the BUILDERS attribute of the construction environment.
 The available builders can be displayed like this for debugging purposes:

 '''

+env = Environment()

 print("Builders:", list(env['BUILDERS']))

 '''

-Builder methods always take two arguments: target (a target or a list of targets to be built) and source (a source or list of sources to be used as input when building), although in some circumstances, the target argument can actually be omitted (see below).
+Builder methods take two required arguments: target and source.
+Either can be passed as a scalar or as a list.
+The target and source arguments can be specified either as positional arguments, in which case target comes first, or as keyword arguments, using target and source.
+Although both arguments are nominally required, if there is a single source and the target can be inferred the target argument can be omitted (see below).
 Builder methods also take a variety of keyword arguments, described below.